South District Captain Lee Bio

 Prior assignments include Road Patrol, Criminal Investigations and Narcotics Investigations as a member of the Field Support Unit (F.S.U.)
 He later worked as a District Supervising Sergeant and Criminal Investigations Supervisor before earning the rank of Lieutenant.
 As a District Assistant Commander he was involved in the supervision of the District’s day-to-day operations.
 Additionally, he has served as a Staff Inspector, Youth Services Division Commander and Watch Commander.
 Captain Lee’s current role is as the District Commander of South District.

-Captain Lee is also the agency’s Deputy Incident Commander, responsible for operational oversight and the development of objectives, strategies and tactics in the event of a major emergency.
-He also assists in coordinating with other public safety organizations, federal agencies and other personnel critical to the incident.
-Captain Lee was a hostage negotiator for 18 years, most recently as the unit’s assistant commander.
+Captain Lee was previously the agency’s Deputy Incident Commander, responsible for operational oversight and the development of objectives, strategies and tactics in the event of a major emergency.
+He also assisted in coordinating with other public safety organizations, federal agencies and other personnel critical to these incidents.
+Captain Lee also served as a hostage negotiator for 18 years, most recently as the unit’s assistant commander.

 Captain Lee grew up and was educated in Latin America.
 As a result, he is a polyglot, fluent in Spanish, Portuguese and English, which helped develop and shape his multi-cultural perspective.
 He has been a resident of Bonita Springs since 1993.